Woman sleeping face-down on cream organic cotton pillow — warm editorial lifestyle shot

 What firmness should I choose for an organic cotton pillow?

-Stomach sleepers typically benefit from soft loft to minimize neck strain, achieved by removing about a handful of fill through the zippered opening.
+Stomach sleepers typically benefit from soft loft to minimize neck strain.
+Circadian's Organic Cotton Pillow offers Soft, Medium, and Firm options, and you can fine-tune any option by removing fill through the zippered opening.
 Back sleepers do best with medium firmness that supports the natural cervical curve, while side sleepers typically need firm loft to keep the neck level with the spine.
 If you are unsure, choose a model with a zippered opening so you can adjust down from whatever firmness you start with.

 Are organic cotton pillows good for people with allergies?

 Yes.
 Organic cotton is naturally hypoallergenic because it is cultivated without harmful pesticides, insecticides, or GMOs, and processed without the synthetic chemical residues that can trigger skin and airway reactions in sensitive individuals.
-For people with dust mite sensitivities, pairing an organic cotton pillow with a GOTS-certified waterproof pillow protector provides an additional barrier.
+For people with dust mite sensitivities, pairing an organic cotton pillow with Circadian's Waterproof Organic Cotton Pillow Protector ($39) - also GOTS-certified - provides an additional barrier without adding synthetic materials.
+For dust mite allergy specifically, organic wool fill is worth considering alongside cotton: dust mites require humidity above 50% to reproduce, and wool's moisture-wicking properties keep the pillow surface below that threshold, reducing mite habitat at the source.

 Find the right organic pillow for you.
 GOTS-certified organic options available.
 60 nights risk-free trial.